-The Turkish Get Up (TGU) is a full-body, three-dimensional exercise that is great for shoulder stability, muscle endurance, & grip strength.
+The Turkish Get Up (TGU) is a full-body, three-dimensional exercise that is great for shoulder stability, muscle endurance, and grip strength.
 As we perform this unique and artistic-like movement, there are a variety of high demand positions that our body must meet with the utmost quality in order to perform it successfully and safely.
 This includes excellent mobility in various aspects of the body, stability, strength, coordination, and mental focus.
-What is important to understand is that just because the turkish is get up is a great exercise for may different aspects of movement, that does NOT mean everyone can or should be able to do it instantaneously without specific, individualized practice!
+What is important to understand is that just because the Turkish is get up is a great exercise for may different aspects of movement, that does NOT mean everyone can or should be able to do it instantaneously without specific, individualized practice!
 In this article, you will learn everything you need to know to not screw up the Turkish Get Up.

 How To Not Screw Up The Turkish Get Up

 Why is the TGU so popular anyway?
 I think a lot of people gravitate to this movement because it looks fun, unique, and can become a new way to challenge your personal exercise goals.
 It covers the 3 C’s that every popular movement does – it is challenging, requires coordination, and works your core!
 As a movement professional, it is a great exercise to teach others as it helps to improve body awareness and provides movement variability, which increases overall capacity.

 Before we jump into the TGU, we want to make sure it is an appropriate and safe movement for you.
 You always want to know before any type of exercise that your body is ready to meet the demands of that specific task, movement, and so forth.
 Tune in at 0:25 in the video above as I review some essential movement capacity prerequisites to be successful at the TGU.

 How To Assess Overhead Shoulder Mobility